 Yes, it currently pays an annualised after tax distribution of 5% p.a.
 1.25% is paid quarterly in January, April, July and October, but is subject to change.
 Clients can elect to have this distribution paid to their bank account or to have it reinvested in additional units on their behalf.

-The Equity Income Fund typically fully hedges its Australian positions.
+The Dividend Yield Fund typically fully hedges its Australian positions.
 This is done to reduce volatility.
-Hedging is done by way of rolling foreign exchange forwards with major local trading banks, split over 2 separate time periods to manage cash flow risk.
+Hedging is done by way of rolling foreign exchange forwards with major local trading banks, split over two separate time periods to manage cash flow risk.